 Margaret was preceded in death by her brother, Sidney Singer, and is survived by her sister, Paula Orbach, and brother, Henry Singer, as well as ten nieces and nephews.
 A nephew, Jeffrey Orbach, died in 2009.

 Celebrations for Margaret Singer are as follows:

 June 11, 2019: Jewish Federation of Greater Santa Barbara (JCC) will have a lunch at 12:00 pm with a Margaret centric slideshow , followed by showing Margaret’s documentary movie after lunch.
 This will be held in the Schmooze room at 524 Chapala Street, Santa Barbara.

 June 30, 2019: Jewish Federation of Greater Santa Barbara (JCC) will have an open reception benefitting SEE International and show Margaret’s documentary movie.
 2:00 pm – 4:00 pm at 524 Chapala Street, Santa Barbara.

-A service at B’nai B’rith Congregation at 6:30 pm on June 11, 2019.To send flowers to the family of Margaret Singer, please visit Tribute Store
+A service at B’nai B’rith Congregation at 6:30 pm on June 11, 2019.To send flowers to the family or plant a tree in memory of Margaret Singer, please visit Tribute Store